Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   `DRIVER_Picoscope6000ESeries/PicoscopeApp/picoscopeSupport/lib/`

 ## Usage
-- The PicoScope to open is selected using the `SERIAL_NUM` macro defined in the `st.cmd` startup script.
+- The driver connects to (opens) the Picoscope identified by the serial number supplied in the `SERIAL_NUM` macro defined in the `st.cmd` startup script.
 This must match the serial number of the connected device exactly.
 - It is expected that a PicoScope is connected at application start-up.
 If a PicoScope is connected after the application has started, setting `<OSCNAME>:ON` to `1` or `ON` will open the scope.

 - The following Process Variables (PVs) are used to configure a channel: